Gluconeogenesis

 Gluconeogenesis is a metabolic pathway where the body synthesizes glucose using non-carbohydrate sources.

-💬 Simply put: Your body makes its own sugar when there isn't enough of it, using substances other than carbohydrates.
+Gluconeogenesis is a process where the body produces its own sugar when there isn't enough of it, using substances other than carbohydrates.

-Gluconeogenesis is a metabolic pathway in which the body synthesizes glucose from non-carbohydrate sources such as lactate, amino acids, and glycerol to maintain blood sugar levels.
+Gluconeogenesis is a metabolic pathway where the body synthesizes glucose from non-carbohydrate sources such as lactate, amino acids, and glycerol to maintain blood sugar.

 Through gluconeogenesis, the body ensures a constant supply of glucose to cells and tissues that are highly dependent on it for energy, such as the brain, red blood cells, and renal medullary cells.
 This process is the reverse of glycolysis but uses different enzymes at several stages to bypass irreversible reactions.
 It is tightly regulated by hormones such as insulin, glucagon, and cortisol, which signal the body's glucose needs.